Winter preparation is critical for over-the-road trucking.

 3. Don’t travel as part of a pack.

-Find a safe route to move away from the pack and travel alone; the goal is to maximize the distance around your vehicle.
+Find a safe route to move away from the pack and travel alone.
+Winter car pile-ups are all too common; the goal is to maximize the distance around your vehicle.

-4. Don’t follow the tail lights of the vehicle ahead.
+4. Don’t just focus on the tail lights of the vehicle ahead.

 5. Use good, solid judgment.

-If the weather is really severe, get off the road.
+If the weather is really severe, pull off the road.
 Find a place to exit safely, and wait until conditions are safe before you get back on the road.